sireum/v3/logika/readme.md

 The programming input language is a restricted subset of the Scala programming language that can be run by using the regular Scala interpreter.

-Currently, the propositional and predicate logic proof checker portion of the tool has been fully implemented; the programming logic proof checker has been implemented up to the type checking phase and the interface to the [Z3](https://github.com/Z3Prover/z3) high-performing SMT solver.
+Currently, the tool has been implemented up with feature sets on par with the two tools above.
+Logika uses the [Z3](https://github.com/Z3Prover/z3) high-performing SMT solver for checking programming logic formula validity/satisfiability.
+More features are planned (see [todo.md](todo.md)).

 Some examples are available at the following links: